The Business Proposition

 Storelectric developed its financial models and strategy working in partnership with PwC, the world’s largest professional services firm. on this strategic review which will result in either a potential sale of a minority equity stake in Storelectric, joint venture partnerships and/or financing of 500MW plants that would each store at least 3GWh of electricity, which can be increased up to many days' duration.

-Storelectric seeks investment at a number of levels:
+Storelectric seeks investment at two levels:

 Please enquire for further details.